xCosmoNauticalx/homework5/README.md

 After completing this assignment, you will know how to:

-*   Write simple code that uses basic constructs in the Ruby language, including methods and arguments, conditionals, string and array manipulation, regular expressions, and basic object-oriented programming mechanisms
+*   Write code that uses basic constructs in the Ruby language, including methods and arguments, conditionals, string and array manipulation, regular expressions, and basic object-oriented programming mechanisms
 *   Understand the Ruby project conventions for where code files and test files are located in a project's directory hierarchy
 *   Run individual tests or suites of tests using the RSpec unit testing tool
 *   Understand the basic syntax of RSpec unit tests and write your own